 Spillover results

-To assess spillover, the study team multiplied the out-of-program savings calculated using the on-site adjustment factor (see section 3.2.2) by the spillover factor.
+To assess spillover, the study team multiplied the out-of-program savings calculated using the on-site adjustment factor (see section 3.2.23.2.2) by the spillover factor.
+So all customers have some level of spillover savings, but this section details the questions that inform the spillover influence score.
 For respondents that indicated that they purchased LED products outside of the program, we asked respondents a series of questions about whether they purchased LEDs without a rebate from the program and what influenced them to do so.
 The results, illustrated in Figure 4-4, show that 16% of respondents also purchased LED equipment outside of the program.
-50% of screw-based participants who were surveyed purchased additional equipment, while only 11% of those who purchased upstream lighting with controls installed additional equipment.
+50% of screw-based participants who were surveyed purchased additional equipment, while only 11% of those who purchased midstream lighting with controls installed additional equipment.

 Figure 4-4.
 Presence of out-of-program LEDS